 The State Bar welcomes applications year-round from diverse candidates, including lawyers and nonlawyer public members, to serve on various State Bar committees.
-You can also sign up to be notified of future appointment opportunities.

 The State Bar is most effective when membership of its committees represents the rich racial, ethnic, geographic, and professional diversity of Californians.
 We encourage applications from those well-versed in State Bar issues as well as those with little knowledge or experience but with interest in helping the organization advance its important statutory mission.
 Nonlawyer public members receive a small stipend for this work.